fallflame/CarND-Advanced-Lane-Lines/README.md

 ####2.
 Detect bad fit

 I need a better algorithm to juge wether the fit is good (e.g. if two fit are parallel), take the confidence level (e.g. R^2) as a indication.
 If only one line is found with confidence, another algorithme should be designed for calculate the other line.
-For example, in this picture:
+Like the case in this picture:
 ![][one_lane_example]